Citi Financial Student Loans

 When they existed, Citi student loans were a high-quality option for students looking to cover their college costs.
 Now that Citi Financial is no longer a student lender, students need to choose from a pool of other lending options.

 When you’re looking for funding options for college, there’s one rule you should live by: always exhaust your federal options first.
 Student aid lending from the federal government have interest rates and borrower benefits that are light-years better than some private loans, and it’s generally easier to deal with the federal loan program than it is to work with private lenders.

 If you find that you’ve used all of the federal aid money that you can leverage in a given academic year, it’s time to turn to private student loans as a means of bridging the financial gap between your aid package, federal loans, and the total cost of college for that year.

-If you’re in the market for a private student loan, check out our loan comparison tool.
+If you’re in the market for a private student loan, check out our comparison tool.
 You can use it to search for private loans at any given amount, and you can see the loans available to you based on the amount you need and the school you attend.
-You can even compare a variety of loans side-by-side, so you understand the total cost of a given loan, what the repayment schedule will eventually be like, and so forth.
+You can even compare a variety of options side-by-side, so you understand the total cost of a given loan, what the repayment schedule will eventually be like, and so forth.